vespakoen/menu/README.md

 ## Item lists
-An item list is what a menu is all about and it should be pretty self explanatory because it simply stores a list of items. there are some configurations available for an item list.
+An item list is what a menu is all about and it should be pretty self explanatory because it simply stores a list of items.
+There are some configurations available for an item list.
 You can, for example set the HMTL element that will be used to render the list, prefix every item in the list with all the parent's url segments, and a lot more.
 We will explore these options later.

 ## Menu handlers